Welcome to the Haydn Society of North America

 11. Serve as an ex officio, non-voting member of the HSNA Board (unless also serving as an elected member of the Board), serving as liaison between Berklee REMIX and the HSNA Board and Society, including generating a journal report for each annual general meeting of the Society.

-The position begins in January 2023, with the first ½-year working in collaboration with Michael Ruhling, the journal’s current Editorial Director.
-This is an unpaid position.
-Those interested in applying for the position should send a letter of interest and cv to Michael Ruhling (Michael.Ruhling@rit.edu), by December 15, 2022.
+Those interested in applying for the position should send a letter of interest and cv to Michael Ruhling (Michael.Ruhling@rit.edu).
 Nominations are also welcome; please include contact information with nominations.

 Haydn Antiquarian Items for Sale